tabularaza27/climatechange_ai/events/summer_school2022.md

 ## Dates and Application Information
 - Date: Aug 15-26, 2022 (Weekdays only)
 - Location: Virtual
-- Deadline for Application to Participate: <b>Dec 1, 2021 23:59 AOE (Anywhere on Earth)</b>
+- Deadline for Application to Participate: <b>Dec 17, 2021 23:59 AOE (Anywhere on Earth)</b>
 - Application Portal: www.climatechange.ai/summer_school2022_application
-- Notification of acceptance: <b>Feb 21, 2022 23:59 AOE</b>
+- Notification of acceptance: <b>Week of Feb 21, 2022</b>
 - Contact: <summerschool@climatechange.ai>

 ## About

 The first part of the summer school will consist of a mix of lectures and hands-on tutorials organized into two tracks, one focused on AI fundamentals and one focused on climate change.
 In both tracks, the program will provide an overview of machine learning applications in a broad range of climate change-related areas.
 This includes covering foundational machine learning methods and state-of-the-art tools, while underlining their advantages and limitations, and describing how they can be used in practice to address the climate crisis.
 The second part of the summer school will consist of a collaborative project at the intersection of climate change and machine learning.
-Participants will work together in multidisciplinary groups under the supervision of a mentor to develop AI-based solutions for climate change problems.
+Participants will work together in multidisciplinary groups under the guidance of a mentor to develop AI-based solutions for climate change problems.

 ### Summer School Structure